 Space segment

 The main functions of the Galileo space segment are to generate and transmit code and carrier phase signals with a Galileo-specific signal structure, and to store and transmit the navigation message sent by the control segment.
-These transmissions are controlled by highly stable atomic clocks on board the satellites.
-A description of the clocks on board can provided in a dedicated section.
+These transmissions are controlled by highly stable atomic clocks on board the satellites, as described in Section 4.2.2.